- Many users have reported the Microsoft.Windows.ShellExperienceHost error in Windows 10.

 - To do that press Windows Key + S, enter PowerShell, find PowerShell in the list of results, right-click it and choose Run as administrator.

 - Once the PowerShell opens enter the following and press Enter to run it:

-If you’re having this error, the issue might be a corrupted user profile.
-File corruption can occur for many reasons, and since repairing the corrupted files is long and tedious process, it’s usually better to just create a new user account.
+If you’re having this error, the issue might be a corrupt user profile.
+File corruption can occur for many reasons, and since repairing the corrupted files is a long and tedious process, it’s usually better to just create a new user account.

 - Press Windows Key + I to open the Settings app.

 - When Settings app opens, navigate to Accounts section.